hbarton2/cscd350-f24-TeamNull/documentation/FinalTechnicalSpecification.md

 Now, when I a parameter to Desktop, it shows that the parameter was added to both Computer and Desktop classes

+add class relationship command:

+When adding relationship, this command should also take a source and destination class to define the relationship.
+Right now it only sets relationship name and type (as a string).
 ---